COSBlab/bAIes-IDP/installation/README.md

 `sudo make install`

 More details on the implementation of PLUMED is described [here](https://docs.lammps.org/Build_extras.html#plumed).
+Make sure that bAIes is available in your version of PLUMED.
+If not, the user can install the branch v2.10 of PLUMED, which contains bAIes: [https://github.com/plumed/plumed2/tree/v2.10](https://github.com/plumed/plumed2/tree/v2.10).

 We recommend the use of OpenMP for parallelization.